reubenmiller/go-c8y/docs/usage/sessions.md

 If you only need to set a session for a single session, then you can use the global `--session` argument.
 The name of the session should be the name of the file stored under your `~/.cumulocity/` folder (with or without the .json extension).

+You can set the `C8Y_SESSION_HOME` environment variable to control where the sessions should be stored.

 ### Bash

 ```sh